 Prison Utilization Study

-Earlier this year, the Colorado General Assembly passed HB 20-1019 that, among other items, mandates a prison utilization study to be undertaken by the Colorado Department of Local Affairs (DOLA).
+In 2020, the Colorado General Assembly passed HB 20-1019 that, among other items, mandates a prison utilization study to be undertaken by the Colorado Department of Local Affairs (DOLA).
 After issuing a request for proposals, DOLA awarded a contract to conduct the study to CGL Companies, a long-established and nationally recognized criminal justice consulting firm.

 The Prison Utilization Study Advisory Committee was convened by DOLA as directed by the enactment of House Bill 20-1019.
 The Advisory Committee's charge is to consult with the private research firm retained to study Colorado's prison facilities needs and provide an analysis of economic impacts that potential prison closures would have on affected communities.
 Committee meetings are open to the public.